bytecodealliance/wasmtime/cranelift/docs/isle.md

 1. A single internal extractor body, via a toplevel `(extractor ...)` form, OR

-2. A single external extractor binding, via an `(extern extractor ...)` form, defined below; AND
+2. A single external extractor binding (see next section); AND

 3. One or more `(rule (Term ...) ...)` toplevel forms, which together make up an internal constructor definition, OR

-4. A single external constructor binding, via an `(extern constructor ...)` form, defined below.
+4. A single external constructor binding (see next section).

 ## ISLE to Rust